mlbridge/mlbridge.github.io/README.md

 The efficacy of older pre - trained models can also be observed by selecting the load model option and entering the name of a pre - trained model.

-## ML Bridge Machine Learning Module
+## The ML Bridge Machine Learning Module

 The ML Bridge Machine Learning Module is a module that uses the information as provided by the user regarding training, in the User Interface, namely the